 2) You likely don't have much experience playing against it due to your casual play group shying away from using it against you due to all the complaining you do about it.

 I think it's fair to say these two factors combine together fairly explosively at times.

-The example I'll give for this one is the Demolisher, which is a favorite title to complain about (but has gotten steadily less insane as the game has gained more depth and Demolisher got a slap on the wrist with the newest errata).
+The example I'll give for this one is the Demolisher, which is a favorite title to complain about (but has gotten steadily less insane as the game has gained more depth and Demolisher got nerfed).
 I've played several games where my opponent just turned his flank to the Demolisher or allowed his conga line to get front-ended by the Demolisher and it proceeded to tear through those ships because they gave it a clear opening to hit them from their weakest point and just keep rolling.
 This has on several occasions tilted those opponents, who usually declare that Demolisher is broken and they didn't even try to stop it because they knew it was too good.
 That's a pretty self-defeating attitude, as I think we can all agree, and in my experience it's not true.
-It can take some playing against Demolisher to get the hang of how it wants to behave and shut it down, but it's certainly not impossible to do and it's the same kind of thing you'll need to do against other strong titles or setups like Yavaris or Admonition or an Avenger ISD with Boarding Troopers or numerous other configurations that are strong in the right situations but can be dealt with once you've figured them out.
+It can take some playing against Demolisher to get the hang of how it wants to behave and shut it down, but it's certainly not impossible to do and it's the same kind of thing you'll need to do against other strong configurations that are powerful in the right situations but can be dealt with once you've figured them out.

 So to summarize, don't be shy about playing with and particularly against stronger pieces to understand how they work and how to beat them.
 You're not doing yourself any favors by ostracizing them from your games and it can create an emotional mine field when you encounter them in a competitive event, which easily leads to tilt.